 Which Premium Attractions to Choose on the Go San Antonio Pass?

-First of all, unless you are choosing a Premium Attraction the Pass does not make great financial sense, you can still save money just picking the regular attractions but it’s much harder.
+First of all, unless you are choosing a Premium Attraction the Pass does not make great financial sense, you can still save money just by picking the regular attractions but it’s much harder.
 The value really comes from the higher-priced Premium Attractions.

 The First two are a real tough call if you are looking for theme parks.
-They are both really great theme parks and both well worth visiting.
-Sea World is much better for families and Six Flags Fiesta for older visitors and especially rollercoaster lovers.
+They are both really great theme parks and both are well worth visiting.
+Sea World is much better for families and Six Flags Fiesta is for older visitors and especially rollercoaster lovers.